it3xl/bash-git-credential-helper/README.md

 ### Instructions

-To get the latest instructions, type in a bash shell
+You always can run in a bash shell

     source git-cred.sh  help

-In a Windows shell, type
+Or in a Windows shell

     bash git-cred.sh  help

- **An output from this command**

 @ Installation.

 1\.
-Change the shell working directory to your local Git-repository.
+Change the shell working directory to your local Git-repository root.

-    cd  <path-to-your-local-Git-Repo>
+    cd  <path-to-your-local-Git-Repo-root>

 2\.
 For a remote name.